aws-samples/cluster-infra-quick-launch/README.md

 ## cluster-infra-quick-launch

+(This Repo is currently under developing and may subject to changes.)

 Quick launch your cluster with more additional features.

 We leverage project [awsome-distributed-training](https://github.com/aws-samples/awsome-distributed-training), and integrate the fragmented Cluster building processes as well as building hierachical Storage layers.